 definition conventions from [CSS21].
 Value types not defined in

-the definitions of these value types: for example [[CSS3VALUE]], when
+modules may expand the definitions of these value types: for example

 In addition to the property-specific values listed in their definitions, all properties defined in this specification also accept the inherit keyword as their property value.
 For readability it has not been repeated explicitly.